wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 22 And, when some of his captains said unto him, Lo !
 There is a feast today : go thou and partake thereof, and refresh thyself, and we will watch ;

-23 He answered and said unto them, Nay, shall I go and riot, whilst the warriors of Columbia die on the frozen ground ?
+23 He answered and said unto them, Nay, shall I go and riot, whilst the warriors of Columbia lie on the frozen ground ?

 24 No, their fate shall be my fate ; and their glory shall be my glory.